Your Bantam must substantially complete and recognisable as a motorcycle, not a collection of parts in boxes!

 - Cheque payable to BSA Bantam Club

-You need to fill in the forms V765 (available from the Post Office or downloaded from gov.uk here) and V55/5, which must be ordered from DVLA either by phone 0300 700 6802 or at https://www.gov.uk/dvlaforms.
+You need to fill in the forms V765 (available from the Post Office or downloaded from gov.uk here) and V55/5 (available from the Post Office or downloaded from gov.uk here), the forms can also be ordered from DVLA by phone 0300 700 6802.

 When filling in the V55/5 form only fill in the following sections, leave the rest blank.